StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_insert_resource.md

-Automatically inserts a resource with a specific value into the app in global mode.
+Automatically inserts a resource with a specific value into the app.

 # Parameters
 - `plugin = PluginType` - Required.
 Specifies which plugin should insert this resource.